ABOUT

 Languages:

-Adaptable to new languages quickly.
+C++, C, Python, Java, Rust, Haskell, SQL; Adaptable to new languages

 Concurrency & GPU:

-OpenMP, MPI, SIMD, lock-free data structures.
+std::thread, OpenMP, MPI, SIMD, lock-free data structures,

-Tooling: Linux systems, Git, Perforce, Docker, K8s,
+Linux systems, Git, Perforce, Docker, K8s, Valgrind, GDB, Godbolt,

-Valgrind, GDB, Godbolt, CMake, Bash, Clang-Tidy, Ninja.
+CMake, Bash, Clang-Tidy, Ninja.

 Domain: